 Four months after the first surgery, and two...

 I was referred by my dermatologist, a respected doctor at the Polyclinic.
-I should have researched more.
-Everyone convinced me it was an easy, routine surgery.
-But it doesn't take much to make it not so great.
+I should have researched the risks more.
+Everyone convinced me it was an easy, routine surgery, but it doesn't take much to make it not so great.
 Millimeters.
-The slightest imperfect healing of skin in the most visible and personal place -- your eyes.
+The slightest mistake in incision line, imperfect healing of skin, scar line or pucker of fat makes a big difference to one of the most visible and personal places -- your eyes.